amo-om/kuteta-web/content/04.Script/script.md

 [^2]: Only use if -ke is not enough

 [^3]: This form of script also opens the path for different ways of writing, whether that be up & down, left to write, or arranging letters in a large circle (I might actually modify it to make circular form possible/more easier)

+[^4]: Will be added upon as I develop the .svg files